davictor24/UserManager/README.md

 ```
 * After this, you can then start the server with the command: `npm start`.

+* Alternatively, instead of following the above steps, you can run the setup scripts (in different windows/tabs) with the following commands:
+`./setup_db.sh` , which sets up and starts the database container, and
+`./setup_app.sh` , which sets up and starts the app, on the address `http://172.17.0.3:3000`.
+Note that it is required that you have docker installed on your system.

 ### Testing
 To ensure that your installation is successful you'll need to run tests.
 The command: `npm test` makes this possible.
 It is functional right now.

+Alternatively, you can run the test on a docker container by running the test script with the command `./setup_test.sh`.

 ### API Documentation
 The API only has one endpoint which is the `/users` endpoint for saving users to the database.
 The endpoint works with the HTTP verbs: `POST`, `GET`, `PUT`, `DELETE`.